Jenifa17/RAG-CSV-Analyzer/README.md

-# 🤖 Health Checkup RAG Data Assistant
+# 🤖  RAG Data Assistant

 An AI-powered Data Assistant that lets you chat with your own CSV dataset using